ap221882/Namaste-React/Day7n8/README8.md

 ---

 Returning null from a component’s render method does not affect the firing of the component’s lifecycle methods.
 For instance componentDidUpdate will still be called.

+---

+useEffect “delays” a piece of code from running until that render is reflected on the screen.